yuliyanlyubenov/Linuwu-Sense-ptx17-71/README.md

 # Unofficial Linux Kernel Module for Acer Gaming RGB Keyboard Backlight and Turbo Mode (Acer Predator , Nitro) (This repo is PTX17-71 port and backported for linux kernel 6.5.
 (Forked from the 0x7375646F repo))

 Note for Acer Predator Triton 17 X (PTX17-71) only fan control is tested so far.
-And still I can control with only 2 fan controls as in the documentation below.
-This laptop should have 1 cpu and 2 gpu fans so I should be able to use 3 separate controls (if I first figure it out how).
+This is very experimental early stage of implementation of the 3 fan controls for cpu, gpu1 and gpu2.

 The code base is still in its early stages, as I’ve just started working on developing this kernel module.
 It's a bit messy at the moment, but I’m hopeful that, with your help, we can collaborate to improve its structure and make it more organized over time.